 First National City Bank branch in Russia, Petrograd, 1917

 Between 1920 and 1970, diplomatic and economic difficulties, followed by WWII and then the Cold War prevented the bank from re-entering the country.
 In the 1970s, however, during the period of detente US-Soviet trade increased and there was greater contact between the two countries.
-In June 1973, the Soviet government gave Citi permission to establish a limited presence in the USSR and, in 1974, the bank opened a representative office in Moscow on Karl Marx Avenue.
+In June 1973, the Soviet government gave Citi permission to establish a limited presence in the USSR and, in 1974, the bank opened a representative office in Moscow.
 Six years later, with the onset of the Afghanistan War and increasing tensions between the East and the West, the office was shut down.

 In 1992, following the collapse of the Soviet Union and emergence of the Russian Federation on the global marketplace, Citi once again had the opportunity to open a representative office in Moscow.
 Having opened its office on October 1, 1992, by November 1, 1993, the bank had received all the necessary licenses to provide banking services in the Russian Federation, thus becoming one of the first international banks to enter the Russian market.
 In January 1994, Citi was inaugurated as a financial institution focused on corporate banking services, financing and trade.
 In 1995, Citi advised Mosenergo — the largest generating company operating on fossil fuel in Russia — on the first-ever ADR issue by a Russian company.
 It was Citi Russia’s first major deal after its opening.
 On February 7, 1996, the bank opened a branch in St. Petersburg.
 Citi engaged in business and development financing for government bodies and a wide spectrum of corporate clients.